Rogues in the House: Plot summary

 The story begins in an unnamed city-state between Zamora and Corinthia during a power struggle between two powerful leaders: Murilo, an aristocrat, and Nabonidus the "Red Priest", a clergyman with a strong power base.
 After he is delivered a threat by Nabonidus (the ear of a corrupt secretary that worked with Murilo), Murilo learns of Conan's reputation as a mercenary and turns to him for help.

 Prior to the story's beginning, Conan kills a corrupt priest of Anu, who was both a fence and police informer.
 However, Conan was arrested after he became intoxicated and a prostitute turned him in.
 Languishing in a jail cell while awaiting his execution, Conan receives Murilo's visit and is proposed a bargain: in exchange for setting him free and getting him out of Corinthia with a bag of gold, Conan will assassinate Nabonidus.

 After accepting his offer, Conan is given food and wine by Murilo.
 However, while he's eating, the jailer who should release Conan when Murilo has left (thus with an alibi) is arrested on unrelated corruption charges (corruption seems to run rampant in the city).
 Soon, his replacement is flabbergasted to see a prisoner awaiting execution while chomping down on a slice of beef.
 As he's entering the cell to confiscate it, Conan splits the man's skull with the very bone he was gnawing on and makes his escape.
 He briefly considers leaving Murilo on his own, but then decides to follow the original plan and keep his word.

-After taking revenge on the prostitute who turned him in (he slays her new lover and throws the woman into a foul cesspit), Conan sneaks into Nabonidus' trap-filled mansion.
-However, he finds that Murilo and Nabonidus himself are being held captive by a mysterious third party who took control of Nabonidus' position while impersonating him.
+After taking revenge on the prostitute who turned him in (he slays her new lover and throws the woman into a foul cesspit), Conan sneaks into Nabonidus's trap-filled mansion.
+However, he finds that Murilo and Nabonidus himself are being held captive by a mysterious third party who took control of Nabonidus's position while impersonating him.
 This turns out to be Thak, a primitive ape-like creature who Nabonidus had captured as a cub and trained as his personal bodyguard.
 The three observe Thak, via a series of hidden periscopes, and see that the creature has learned to imitate Nabonidus well enough to activate a toxic pollen trap, which eliminates yet another party of assassins (nationalistic agitators) penetrating the villa.

-Finally, Conan and the other two men manage to escape from the basement and regain entry into Nabonidus' mansion.
+Finally, Conan and the other two men manage to escape from the basement and regain entry into Nabonidus's mansion.
 Later, Conan defeats Thak in hand-to-hand combat.
-The Red Priest soon betrays both Conan and Murilo; but, while Nabonidus is gloating over his plans in a monologue, Conan slays him with an expertly hurled stool.
+The Red Priest soon betrays both Conan and Murilo; but, while Nabonidus is gloating over his plans in a villain monologue, Conan slays him with an expertly hurled stool.
 The surviving pair leave and go their separate ways.